mydoum/configV2/README.md

         * Insalling [Homebrew][1] & associated packages
         * Installing mac applications using [Homebrew Cask][2]
         * Installing Apple store applications with [Mas][3]
-        * Generate a SSH key and send it to github
+        * Generate a SSH key and send it to github and bitbucket

 ## Installation

+**Warning** : Be sure to backup all you dotfiles before launching this script

 ### With git